tacman/mailtrap/sfcasts/tags-metadata.md

 To filter on the "category", go to the email logs.
 In this search box, choose "Categories".
 This filter lists all the categories we've used.
-Select "booking" and click "Search".
-This filters all emails with the "booking" category.
-Super useful!
+Select "booking" and "Search".
+This is already more organized than the Jeffries tubes down in engineering!

 So that's production email sending with Mailtrap!
 To make things easier for the next chapters, let's switch back to using Mailtrap testing.
 In `.env.local`, uncomment the Mailtrap